 Trapshooting is bad for the environment – here is our problem solution…

-The paper refers to problem solving using creative thinking tool 40 Inventive principles.
+The paper refers to problem solving using the creative thinking tool 40 Inventive principles.

 In this article, we are proposing 4 different solutions for an innovative method to clean up the clay debris and explain how we used PRIZ Innovation Platform to assist us with the decisions.